philnd1/ArcGIS/Contents/02-add-data.md

 ## Review example data

 ## Add new data

-Consider these elements when adding mapping data:
+** instructions for adding coordinates provided in the next step ** Consider these elements when adding mapping data:
 * You choose what places to map based on your close reading of the text
 * Avoid mapping the same place multiple times, as points on the map will cluster and be difficult to click